-The Australian and Irish Governments maintain policy dialogue on areas of shared interest.
-Australia and Ireland share many of the same values – respect for democracy and human rights, and a commitment to the rules-based international order.
+The Australian and Irish Governments maintain policy dialogues on areas of shared interest, such as respect for democracy and human rights, and a commitment to the rules-based international order.

 Ireland became a member of the United Nations (UN) in 1955.
+Ireland has a seat on the United Nations Security Council (UNSC) for 2021/22.
 Ireland joined the European Communities, now known as the European Union (EU), in 1973 and seeks to coordinate its foreign policy with other EU Member States.

-While Ireland's foreign policy has traditionally focused on the UN and the EU, it is broadening its diplomatic and commercial presence in the Indo-Pacific.
-It is creating new links in the Pacific, with Ireland opening its first embassy in the region in Wellington, New Zealand.
+While Ireland's foreign policy has traditionally focused on the UN and the EU, it is broadening its diplomatic and commercial presence in the Indo-Pacific as part of its Global Ireland strategy.

 High level engagement